superfly/docs/rails/getting-started/existing.html.md

 end
 ```

-If that is not sufficient and you have need for more such dummy values, add
+If that is not sufficient and you need more such dummy values, add
 them directly to the `Dockerfile`.
 Just be sure that any such values you add
 to your Dockerfile don't contain actual secrets as your Dockerfile will
 generally be committed to git or otherwise may be visible.